omidfarhang/omid.dev/content/posts/2024/2024-06-13-why-good-developers-cant-find-jobs.en.md

 ---
-title: 'Why Good Developers Can't Find Jobs and How to Turn the Tide'
+title: "Why Good Developers Can't Find Jobs and How to Turn the Tide"
 date: 2024-06-13T01:45:03+03:30
 layout: single
 author_profile: true